defloriooryn/defloriooryn.github.io/content/posts/transfer-ecr.md

 4. Repeat the steps 1-3 for the other account.

-Fyi, You can have maximum of two Access & Secret key and you can create Access & Secret Key using AWS CLI use following this command.
+Fyi, you can have maximum of two Access & Secret key and you can create Access & Secret Key using AWS CLI use following this command.
   > aws iam create-access-key

 &nbsp;

 ### Second | Configure the AWS CLI
-Run the command below, then fill in the Access & Key according to previous step and fill Region and Output contents according to what you need.(- -profile can use any name)
+Run the command below, then fill in the Access & Key according to previous step and fill Region and Output contents according to what you need. (- -profile can use any name)
 > aws configure --profile *source-account*

 > aws configure --profile *destination-account*